robertjhkay/hangman92/README.md

 ```
 python milestone_5.py
 ```
 This program will work on python 3.
-Please use milestone_5.py for the completed game.

 ## 3. File Structure <a name="section3"></a>
 milestone_2.py contains variables for the game.